darx0r/Stingray/README.md

 - IDA (Hex Rays Interactive Disassembler) version >= 6 with IDAPython
 - tested on IDA 6.1.1, 7.0, **7.2**
+- IDA 7.4 support was added in branch **7.4** (kudos to @0xricksanchez)

-(Tell us about your experience on higher versions!)
+Tell us about your experience on higher versions!

 ## Installation